mrcavalcanti/mosaicoo/docs/sources/developers/http_api/licensing.md

 ## Remove license from database

-> **Note:** Available in Grafana Enterprise v7.4+.
+> **Note:** Available in Mosaicoo Enterprise v7.4+.

 `DELETE /api/licensing/token`

-Removes the license stored in the Grafana database.
+Removes the license stored in the Mosaicoo database.

 **Required permissions**